bahodge/candlekeep-mysteries/soul_worth_breaking/Notes.md

 ---
 ## East Gate

 We are teleported to the East Gate and appear in some nearby woods.
+We meet a dwarf who te